Step by Step: Encrypt Files With Boxcryptor in Microsoft Teams

 Select the Boxcryptor logo, which is available for you to choose from below the input field, and then upload the desired file.
 It is possible to upload a maximum of four files per message at the same time.

 The selected file is now visible to all members of the team.
-Unencrypted, the file can be downloaded by all members who already have access to Boxcryptor in the respective team.
+To open the unencrypted file, the person must have access to Boxcryptor (in the Boxcryptor tab) in the respective team.

 2. Encrypted Boxcryptor Folder in the Microsoft Teams Channel.